 There is a really old blog post which doesn’t get enough attention, which is this one: Why Your Wealth, Success and Marriage Are Interconnected?

 Metaphysics is really wisdom of living.
 Let me explain it in the most straightforward way possible:

 - Someone who is successful at work will know what they are working for.
 Their family.
 The wife and children and their center and their motivation, and they will, of course, work hard to make sure everything is well for them.
 There is a kind of drive and motivation that you cannot explain when you know you have loved ones to take care of.

 - Let’s also be open enough to admit this: How well you do in your life will determine what kind of partner you attract.
 This, in turn, will also determine how well you do in other areas of your life because of the profound impact our life partners can have on us.
-It’s a bit of a feedback loop and a chicken-and-egg situation, but the bottom line is, both of you need to get your shit right before a marriage can work and both your lives are uplifted.
+It’s a bit of a feedback loop and a chicken-and-egg situation, but the bottom line is, both of you need to get your act together before a marriage can work and both your lives are uplifted.

 - As an example: When you are happy and materially comfortable, you can take better care of yourself and your health will be better as well which you can then put that energy into the above two points.

 - Since we mentioned health, it’s also important to remember the obvious: To be able to do anything, you need to be in good health.
 Health should not come in last of course.

 What I’m saying to say here is that a balanced life is one which creates a virtuous feedback loop so that all areas of your life are doing well.
 It’s really not rocket science, just that we are living in such a fast paced world that we perhaps forget to slow down and ruminate on such topics.